kadirilkimen/Polar-Bear-Cnc-Machine/README.md

 # the PolarBear
 http://www.kadirilkimen.com/thepolarbear

-# Bom of the prototype is loaded.
+# Bom of the prototype is uploaded.

 ## Please read the description below.
 It is important.
 ## It is not the BOM of Version1.